 - 1. Scientific evaluations. - 2.
-DHHS-approved sample consent document and protocol, when they existed. - 3.
-Progress reports submitted by investigators. - 4.
-Records of continuing review activities. - 5.
-Statements of significant new findings provided to participants. - 6.
-For initial and continuing review of research by the expedited procedure: - a) The specific permissible category. - b) Description of action taken by the reviewer. - c) Any findings required under the regulations. - 7.
-For exemption determinations, the specific category of exemption. - 8.
-Unless documented in the IRB minutes, determinations required by the regulation and protocol-specific findings supporting those determinations for: - a) Waiver or alteration of the consent process. - b) Research involving pregnant women, fetuses, and neonates.
+Progress reports submitted by investigators. - 3.
+Records of continuing review activities. - 4.
+Statements of significant new findings provided to participants. - 5.
+For initial and continuing review of research by the expedited procedure: - a) The specific permissible category. - b) Description of action taken by the reviewer. - c) Any findings required under the regulations. - 6.
+For exemption determinations, the specific category of exemption.

-- c) Research involving prisoners.

-- d) Research involving children.

-- 9. For each protocol's initial and continuing review, the frequency for the next continuing review.

-10. For VA research:

-- a) Correspondence between the IRB and the VA Research and Development Committee. - b) Protocol violations submitted to the IRB.
+- 7. Unless documented in the IRB minutes, determinations required by the regulation and protocol-specific findings supporting those determinations for: - a) Waiver or alteration of the consent process. - b) Research involving pregnant women, fetuses, and neonates. - c) Research involving prisoners. - d) Research involving children. - 8.
+For each protocol's initial and continuing review, the frequency for the next continuing review. - 9.
+Copies of IRB Approved Documents. - 10.
+For VA research: - a) Correspondence between the IRB and the VA Research and Development Committee. - b) Protocol violations submitted to the IRB. - 11.
 All study-related correspondence with the IRB should be maintained in a separate file for each study.
-These documents include copies of all

-- 1. Submissions, signed and dated. - 2.
-Approval letters or notifications of IRB decisions. - 3.
-Investigator responses to IRB notifications (if applicable). - 4.
-Approved recruitment materials
+These documents include copies of all - a) Submissions, signed and dated. - b) Approval letters or notifications of IRB decisions. - c) Investigator responses to IRB notifications (if applicable). - d) Approved recruitment materials